 The Social Triangle

-I propose instead a The Social Trianglemodel which takes into account the dimension I feel has been missing.
+I propose instead a model which takes into account the dimension I feel has been missing.
 As the diagramme illustrates, we can see society as consisting of three dimensions, the two which are conventionally understood in existing political analysis (the State and the market) and a third, that of community.
 Community can be understood as the voluntary organisation of people in groups without a specific transactional motivation (which is the market) and without the element of compulsion/threat of violence (which is the state).
 I argue that the absence of this dimension has, up to now, remained unobserved because we have in essence taken the role of community for granted.
 It is only as communities collapse – i.e. as society begins to drift ‘downwards’ towards the bottom side of the triangle – that we notice its absence.
 It is marked by a tendency towards the unholy alliance between the state and the market, in the form of corporatism.

 Bowling alone